coleyoungsh/coleyoungsh/content/rocks.md

 ---

-A collection of things that I think are neat or that have a similar set of philosophies to my own.
+A collection of things that I enjoy or that have a similar set of philosophies to my own.
+This is the best place to answer the question "What do you like?".

 ## Software